edinburgh-napier/set09121/labs/lab3/spaceInvaders_1.md

 - Change the name of the executable ``` add_executable(space_invaders main.cpp) ```
 - Don't forget to change the name of executable everywere it is mentionned.

-## Helpful hint: on Re-configuring CMake

-Whenever we alter the CMake script, or add / remove source files from the source repo, we must configure and generate from CMake again.
-There is a short-cut do doing this.
-In your open solution in visual studio, CMake builds a helper project called \"ZERO\_CHECK\".
-Building this project runs a script to configure and regenerate in the background.
-So we can edit and rebuild the CMakelists.txt without leaving Visual studio.

-## A note on creating additional files

-As you know, we have all our source code in the source 'repo' folder, and all the project and build files in the ephemeral 'build' directory that CMake generates for us.
-CMake links the source files directly in the project files.
-When you edit a .cpp file in Visual Studio, it is editing the real file in the repo directory, even though all of visual studios files are in the 'build' directory.

-One annoying caveat of this is that if you try to create a new file from visual studio, it incorrectly puts it in the build directory.
-You can manually type in the correct directory in the create file dialogue, or create the files manually and re-run CMake.
-Note: you will have to re-run CMake anyway when adding or removing files in the source directory.

 {:class="important"}
 **Don't continue until you have gotten a second project working in Visual Studio and showing a green circle - remember you will have to change the startup project!**